tgi-io/tgi-core/README.md

 - presentation = Presentation.activate ( key , mode )
 - close ( key )

+View
+---
++ Add reference from Attribute when models created
+- View created with:
+    - new View(primaryModel, relatedModels, relatedIDs, attributeArray);
+    - Primary model
+    - Related models {'Customer': customerModel, 'Etc': etcModel} ... values are actual models
+    - Related IDs {'Customer': customerID, 'Etc': etcID} // values are attributes in Primary model
+    - Array of attributes (must have model ref / can't be standalone attribute)
+- Add to getlist as parm instead of Model

 Later
 -----
 - coerce() useless since have to have attribute instances limits - make util func ?